-The patient's GP (where known) should be provided with a copy of the GP notification form for the supply of mometasone 50micrograms nasal spray, or appropriate referral on the same, or next available working day.
+The patient's GP (where known) should be provided with a copy of the GP notification form for the supply of fexofenadine 120mg tablets, or appropriate referral on the same, or next available working day.

 These records should be retained in accordance with national guidance1 (see page 56 for standard retention periods summary table).
 Where local arrangements differ, clarification should be obtained through your Health Board Information Governance Lead.